beast-dev/doc/tutorials/tempest/tempest_tutorial.md

 ## Finding and interpreting problematic sequences

 Switch to the `Root-to-tip` panel.
 Look for the point furthest from the line in the top left hand quadrant.
-If you click and drag you pointer over the point it will be hilighted in a blue colour:
+If you click and drag your pointer over the point it will be highlighted in a blue colour:

 {% include image.html prefix="/tutorials/tempest/" file="fig9_positive_outlier_hilighted.png" %}

-If you now switch to the `Residual` panel you will see a plot all the residual (the tangental deviation from the regression line).
-The virus we selected will still be hilighted and you can see it is an outlier.
+If you now switch to the `Residual` panel you will see a plot of all the residuals (the tangental deviation from the regression line).
+The virus we selected will still be highlighted and you can see it is an outlier.
 It is often easiest to select outliers in this plot.

 {% include image.html prefix="/tutorials/tempest/" file="fig10_positive_residual_hilighted.png" %}